-Who today would imagine that Christian Dior had been to Sciences Po?
-Pressured by his family to enrol in the school, he promptly fled the diplomatic career mapped out for him and set out on the path to an illustrious future in fashion.
-As the Dior exhibition at the Musée des Arts Décoratifs in Paris continues, we look back at an alumnus whose avant-garde vision has withstood the tests of time and of fashion.
-And who would perhaps have found the Sciences Po of 2017 more to his taste.
+Did you know that Christian Dior was once a student at Sciences Po?
+Pressured into enrolling at the school by his family, Dior promptly fled the diplomatic career mapped out for him and set out instead on the path to his illustrious future in fashion.
+Take a look back at an alumnus whose avant-garde vision has withstood the test of time and trend – and one who would perhaps have found the Sciences Po of 2018 more to his taste.

 “Women don’t dress to cover up but to please”

 Everything changed when, at the end of the war, industrialist Marcel Boussac decided to revive his textile business with a fashion house.
 Christian Dior was approached to head the studio of “Philippe and Gaston”.
-After several interviews, it was decided instead that the house would be established under his name.
-In late 1946, the Maison Dior was set up in a town house at 30 Avenue Montaigne.
-At Dior’s side were muse and astute adviser Mitzah Bricard and, in the studio, a young designer by the name of Pierre Cardin.
-In his first collection, shown on 12 February 1947, Christian Dior resurrected a more spectacular vision of apparel.
-After the grim war years, there was a yearning for carefree frivolity.
-He met this need for charm with a flattering silhouette, reflecting his view that “women don’t dress to cover up but to please”.
-After the show, Carmel Snow, the powerful editor of Harper’s Bazaar, pronounced the collection a whole “new look”, a term that would remain associated with the Dior legend.
-The “New Look” became the emblem of Parisian fashion as it reclaimed its international status as the height of chic.
+After several interviews, it was instead decided that the house would be established under his name.
+In late 1946, the Maison Dior was set up in a townhouse at 30 avenue Montaigne.
+At Dior’s side were his muse and astute adviser, Mitzah Bricard, and, in the studio, a young designer by the name of Pierre Cardin.
+In his first collection, revealed on 12 February 1947, Christian Dior resurrected an older, more spectacular vision of apparel.
+After the grim war years, France was yearning for carefree frivolity.
+He met this demand with a new figure-hugging silhouette, reflecting his view that “Women don’t dress to cover up but to please.”
+Carmel Snow, powerful editor of Harper’s Bazaar, pronounced the collection a whole “new look”, a term that was to stick, becoming Dior’s legacy.
+The “New Look” emerged as the emblem of Parisian fashion, reclaiming its international status as the height of chic.

-Through the decades, Dior has upheld a certain timelessness.
-The house’s identity is not limited to haute couture.
-Dior has many faces, with menswear collections designed by Kris Van Assche, jewellery collections by Victoire de Castellane, Baby Dior, the Dior Home line and Dior perfumes and cosmetics.
-From Paris to Beijing via Granville or Moscow, the brand organises constant shows and events that help keep the legend alive.
-Dior has held its own among fierce competition with the biggest international brands, at a time where luxury consumers are looking for meaning, quality, creativity and authenticity.
+Yet throughout the decades since Dior’s death, his house has preserved a certain timelessness.
+Its identity is not limited to haute couture.
+Dior has many faces: menswear designed by Kris Van Assche, jewellery collections by Victoire de Castellane, Baby Dior, the Dior Home line, Dior perfumes and cosmetics.
+From Paris to Beijing via Granville or Moscow, the brand organises an unending reel of shows and events that help to keep its name alive.
+Dior has held its own against fierce competition from the biggest international brands, at a time where luxury consumers are looking for quality, creativity and authenticity.

-Now 70, the house of Dior has endured through eras and fashions by cultivating an identity that is at once plural, classic and iconoclastic.
-From the golds of Versailles for the perfume J’adore to the minimalist Louis XVI grey of which the master was fond, and from the Duchess of Windsor to Rihanna, Dior is not restricted to a single style.
-Mr. Dior’s successors have reinterpreted his references to art, travel, seduction and botany.
-Each designer has marked an era and enriched the house’s imagination while remaining faithful to the pioneering, poetic and refined spirit of the founder.
+Now 72, the house of Dior has endured the passing of trend and era by cultivating an identity that is plural, at once classic and iconoclastic.
+From the Duchess of Windsor to Rihanna, from the Versailles gold of the J’adore perfume bottle to the minimalist Louis XVI grey, a favourite with Dior’s founder, the brand has steered clear of a single style.
+Mr. Dior’s many successors have variously reinterpreted his references to art, travel, seduction and botany.
+Each designer has marked an era and enriched the house’s imagination, while remaining faithful to the pioneering, poetic and refined spirit of its founder.

 Find out more